MicrosoftDocs/azure-dev-docs/articles/python/tutorial-containerize-deploy-python-web-app-azure-03.md

 ### [VS Code](#tab/vscode-aztools)

-1. Expand the **REPOSITORIES** node of the Docker exensio and find Azure registory.
+1. Expand the **REPOSITORIES** node of the Docker extension and find Azure registry.
 1. Expand subnodes until you see the *latest* image.

 ### [Azure CLI](#tab/azure-cli)